-Thousands of at-risk youths & young adults in Sierra Leone have never used a computer, let alone received any basic training / education in Information Age skills.
-Through this training, youths will be able to become productively engaged and better qualified to obtain jobs that they were previously unqualified for.
-There is a dire need for this form of training, available principally at commercial prices, beyond their reach.
-This helps to bridge the Digital Divide and level the playing field.
+Thousands of at-risk youths and young adults in Sierra Leone have never used a computer, let alone received any basic training in Information Age skills.
+Through our training, youths will be able to become productively engaged and better qualified to obtain jobs that they were previously unqualified for.
+There is a dire need for this form of training, available principally at commercial prices, which is beyond their reach.
+This helps bridge the Digital Divide and level the playing field.

 How will this project solve this problem?